natelaclaire/cis338/syllabus/syllabus.md

 Nate LaClaire

-Questions?
-Click on my email nathaniel.laclaire@maine.edu
+- **Email:** <nathaniel.laclaire@maine.edu>
-Telephone: 207‐621‐3050
+- **Telephone:** 207‐621‐3050

+### Response Time

+If you send me an email or leave a voicemail during the week, you should expect a response within 1 day.
+Over the weekend or on holidays, the response time will be longer.

 ### Office Hours

-By Appointment, to schedule visit https://natelaclaire.youcanbook.me
+By Appointment, to schedule visit <https://natelaclaire.youcanbook.me>

 ## Required Text and Materials